inka-pallycon/html5-player-drm-samples/advanced/hardware-drm/README.md

 ## Common requirements

-- The content used in the sample is a multi-key content created with [Doverunner CLI packager](https://doverunner.com/docs/en/multidrm/packaging/cli-packager/), where the SD track and HD track are packaged with different keys.
-You can set different rules for each track through the [security_policy setting](https://doverunner.com/docs/en/multidrm/license/license-token/#security-policy) in the Doverunner license token.
+- The content used in the sample is a multi-key content created with [DoveRunner CLI packager](https://doverunner.com/docs/en/multidrm/packaging/cli-packager/), where the SD track and HD track are packaged with different keys.
+You can set different rules for each track through the [security_policy setting](https://doverunner.com/docs/en/multidrm/license/license-token/#security-policy) in the DoveRunner license token.

   - The content is unencrypted for audio.
   - For Widevine L1, there is currently an issue where license rules are not controlled per track, so the Security Level set to the highest value is applied to all tracks.